dancewithDianTong/CMOBO/README.md

 # CMOBO
-Constains experiment codes for CMOBO over the test functions mentioned in the paper.
+Contains experiment codes for CMOBO over the test functions mentioned in the paper.

 ## Environment
-(TD: add verified hardwares.)
+(TODO: add verified hardware specifications.)

-python package used:
+The Python packages used are:
 - botorch
 - torch
 - numpy